tradinghours/tradinghours-python/README.md

     Phase: 2023-09-01 09:30:00-04:00 - 2023-09-01 09:30:00-04:00 Call Auction
 ```

-To get the general schedule that phases are based on, use `Market.list_schedules()`.
-This will provide you with a list of `tradinghours.models.Schedule` objects, representing the schedule independent of holidays.
+To get the "general schedule" that phases are based on, use `Market.list_schedules()`.
+This will provide you with a list of `tradinghours.models.Schedule` objects, representing the schedule without concideration of holidays.
+The schedule will include 'Regular,' 'Partial,' and potentially other irregular schedules.
+Interpreting the general schedule objects can be difficult.
+In most cases, you will want to use the `Market.generate_phases` method above.
 ```python
 from tradinghours import Market